msaadeghii/sdm-vae/README.md

 ## Evaluation

-You can evaluate a trained VAE model on speech generative modeling via `test_speech_analysis_resynthesis.py`.
+You can evaluate a trained VAE model in a speech analysis-resynthesis task via `test_speech_analysis_resynthesis.py`.

 ## Reference

-[*] Mostafa Sadeghi and Paul Magron, "[A Sparsity-promoting Dictionary Model for Variational Autoencoders](https://arxiv.org/abs/2203.15758)," Interspeech 2022 (submitted).
+[1] Mostafa Sadeghi and Paul Magron, "[A Sparsity-promoting Dictionary Model for Variational Autoencoders](https://arxiv.org/abs/2203.15758)," Interspeech 2022 (submitted).